 - Loss of appetite or refusal to take medications

 - Increased susceptibility to injury

-When elders are no longer able to manage their financial affairs independently, they are often highly susceptible to fraud.
-Nursing home employees often assist residents with reading mail and managing bank accounts, and in that capacity have access to sensitive information.
+When elders can no longer manage their financial affairs independently, they are often highly susceptible to fraud.
+Nursing home employees often assist residents with reading mail and managing bank accounts and, in that capacity, have access to sensitive information.
 The types of financial abuse include: